-DomaCom Limited

-Corporate Governance

-30 June 2020
+DomaCom Limited Corporate Governance 30 June 2023

-DomaCom Limited Corporate Governance 30 June 2020
+DomaCom Limited Corporate Governance 30 June 2023

 DomaCom Limited (DCL) is the holding Company of the companies that are comprised within the DomaCom Group.
 DomaCom Australia Limited (DCAL) holds the Australian Financial Services Licence (AFSL) and employs all staff in Australia, with the exception of those involved in information technology.
-DomaCom Platform Services Pty Ltd (DCPSL) is the entity that is responsible for holding all of the rights, title and interest to all of the Intellectual Property that supports the DomaCom Platform and the DomaCom Fund and in addition to the principal company.
+DomaCom Platform Services Pty Ltd (DCPSL) is the entity that is responsible for holding all of the rights, title and interest to all of the Intellectual Property that supports the DomaCom Platform and the DomaCom Fund.
 DomaCom Singapore Private Limited (DCSL) is the entity established to promote DomaCom products to accredited advisers licenced in Singapore.

-The board of DCL (Board) comprises eight directors, who collectively have a relevant direct and indirect interest in over 31.3% of the issued capital of the company.
-Two directors are also executives of the company and two directors represent a major shareholder.
+At 30 June 2023 the board of DCL (Board) comprised seven directors, who collectively had a relevant direct and indirect interest in over 4% of the issued capital of the company.
+One director is also an executive of the company, one director represents a major shareholder and one director is also a director of an entity that has a significant business interest with DomaCom.
 The Board is responsible for the overall management of the Company and of the DomaCom Group and is strongly focussed on serving the interests of all shareholders and having a legal obligation to put the interests of investors in the respective managed funds, ahead of their own, and those of DCL.